swiftondb/TaxCalculator/README.md

 ## Overview

-The has been application using the Clean Architecure (or an interpretation of it).
-The Application & Domain sproject live at the centre and other projects depend on these.
+It has been created using the Clean Architecure (or an interpretation of it).
+The Application & Domain projects live at the centre and other projects depend on these.

 The Domain project contains just the entities used within the application (just TaxBand) and contains no business logic.